mikrono/tModLoaderWiki_kr_ko/ModRecipe.md

 Adds a required crafting station to this recipe of the given type of tile.

+### public virtual bool RecipeAvailable()

+Whether or not the conditions are met for this recipe to be available for the player to use.
+This hook can be used for conditions unrelated to items or tiles (for example, biome or time).

+### public virtual void OnCraft(Item item)

+Allows you to make anything happen when the player uses this recipe.
+The item parameter is the item the player has just crafted.

 ### public virtual int ConsumeItem(int type, int numRequired)

 Allows you to determine how many of a certain ingredient is consumed when this recipe is used.
 Return the number of ingredients that will actually be consumed.
 By default returns numRequired.